visciang/mbs/README.md

 "
 ```

-It's definetelly better to use a wrapper script like [mbs.sh](./mbs.sh) in this repository, the script should be include and committed in your repository.
+It's definetely better to use a wrapper script like [mbs.sh](./mbs.sh) in this repository, the script should be include and committed in your repository.
 The script can also be "sourced": `source mbs.sh`.